Enriched Reedy categories: Enriched Reedy categories

 \section{Enriched Reedy categories}

-Next we define the notion of a $\C$-Reedy category. $\C$ is still a monoidal model category, and $\M$ is a $\C$-model category.
+Next we define the notion of a $\C$-Reedy category.
+Here $\C$ is still a monoidal model category and $\M$ is a $\C$-model category.
 We bootstrap ourselves from the definition of a regular Reedy category.
-Suppose $\A$ is a $\C$-category and $\B$ is a discrete category with the same objects as $\A$, regarded as a $\C$-category in a trivial way.
-If $U : \A \sar \B$ is a $\C$-functor which is the identity on objects, we get a decomposition of $Hom$ objects in $\A$ as